siochs/SpineMiner/README.md

 - Sometimes, the survival fractions contain in the last rows values which should not be there.
 - Find&Replace feature is highly experimental and crashes several times.

+## Licencing
+SpineMiner is free software and can be distributed and downloaded at will.
+However, to avoid abuse, on each database creation a background licence verification takes place which requires internet access.
+No access to the internet will quit the program.
+If you wish to disable this option, you may uncomment the #define NOVERIFICATION switch at the top of functions.cpp before build.

 ## Citations
 1. Yuste, R. Dendritic Spines.
 The MIT Press, 2010.